kendrawong/p-and-e-final-project-spring-2018/README.md

 # Storyboard

-Squeeze the metal clips in any order to create a story that will always make sense.
+Play the four audio clips in any order to create a story that will always make sense.

 ## Summary